devawal/api/readme.md

 # Simple Task Management Application

-A simple Lumen based REST full tasks management application with simple UI and API.
+A simple Lumen based lightweight task management application with simple UI and API endpoint.
 Each task can have subtasks and tasks without subtasks have points.
 That means parent task has a sum of points from subtasks.
 What is more, if all subtasks of a task are done, then task also is done.
 If at least one subtask of a task marked as not done then it also becomes not done.

 ## About this application